jedoyle6/goFetch-server/Readme.md

 This is only the server-side code, written with Javascript, Express, Node, and Postgresql.<br>

-The clinet-side code can be found [here](https://github.com/jedoyle6/goFetch-client), and was written using React, Javascript, HTML, and CSS. <br>
+The client-side code can be found [here](https://github.com/jedoyle6/goFetch-client), and was written using React, Javascript, HTML, and CSS. <br>

 Additional Information <br>